cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ![Create Render Web Service](resources/milestone-1/create-render-web-service.png)

-You'll need to follow the prompts to connect your Render account to your git repository in the subject's GitHub organisation.
-Select *Connect GitHub*, you may be prompted to then login to GitHub, follow the prompts to install the Render integration to your *personal* GitHub account and authorise Render to access the repository that you have pushed the latest project code to (see the official [Render docs](https://render.com/docs/github), should you get lost).
+You'll need to follow the prompts to connect your Render account to the GitHub repository (this should be the repository to which you have pushed the code for this primer's system).
+Select *Connect GitHub*, you may be prompted to then login to GitHub, follow the prompts to install the Render integration to your *personal* GitHub account and authorise Render to access the repository with the latest project code (see the official [Render docs](https://render.com/docs/github), should you get lost).

 ![Link GitHub](resources/milestone-1/link-github.png)

-Once these systems are properly integrated and authorised you can continue to create the web service by selecting *New +* > *Web Service* again, notice that your newly integrated repository will be appear, select *Connect* for the appropriate repository.
+Once these systems are properly integrated and authorised you can continue to create the web service by selecting *New +* > *Web Service* again, notice that your newly integrated repository will appear, select *Connect* for the appropriate repository.

 ![Connect repository](resources/milestone-1/connect-repository.png)